Privacy notice

 Using the Willowfolio app account

-- Billing and tax records: retained for six years from the end of the accounting period, in line with HMRC requirements, even after the account itself is deleted.
+- Billing and tax records: retained for six years from the end of the accounting period, in line with HMRC retention rules (Companies Act 2006 s.386 for company records and VAT Notice 700/21 for VAT records), even after the account itself is deleted.

 - Photo attachments on bring-your-own-Dropbox: records on your own Dropbox are governed by your contract with Dropbox, not by us.
+Uploads go directly from your browser to Dropbox using OAuth permissions you grant; Dropbox acts as your independent controller for those files, not our Article 28 processor.
 We delete copies from our hosted store at deletion time, but we cannot reach into your Dropbox to delete anything there; you control that directly.

 Cookies and similar technologies